The Magic Band

 The Magic Band was the backing band of American singer, songwriter and multi-instrumentalist Captain Beefheart between 1967 and 1982.
+The band was formed by guitarist Alex St. Clair with Beefheart as the lead singer; eventually, they morphed into a backing band for him.
 The rotating lineup featured dozens of performers, many of whom became known by nicknames given to them by Beefheart.
-Ex-members of the Magic Band formed the short-lived group Mallard in 1974.
-The Magic Band reformed in 2003, without Beefheart.
+In 1974, Several members left to form the short-lived group Mallard.
+In 2003, the Magic Band reformed without Beefheart, who had died in 2010, and continued until 2017.